Skip to main content

 We maintain a list of the latest ATOL Holder Failures, where you will find up-to-date information and how to claim.

-Each ATOL holder’s situation is different, so it is important that you read the information we publish carefully.
+Each ATOL holder’s situation is different, so it is important that you read the information we publish to determine if you are eligible to make a claim.

 The ATOL scheme aims to protect you from losing money or experiencing difficulties abroad if the travel company you booked with has failed as an ATOL holder.